ULHPC/tutorials/README.md

 (access)$> snakemake -j 10 -pr --use-conda --cluster-config cluster.yaml --cluster "sbatch $SLURM_ARGS"
 ```

-Let's have a look at the jobs that SLURM submitted:
+Let's have a look at the jobs that were submitted:

 ```bash
 # only job allocations